misterfish/stick/README.md

 ## ٭ a note on style ٭

 We recommend using a space before the parentheses of a function call.
-Admittedly it looks pretty strange at first, but you may find that it makes everything much clearer when you get used to it, in particular with the manual currying style.
+Admittedly it looks pretty strange at first, but we find that it makes everything much clearer when you get used to it, in particular with the manual currying style.